Admission to the exhibitions is free, upon reservation. Book now through the dedicated tool on our homepage pirellihangarbicocca.org

 Neïl Beloufa (b.
 1985, Paris) is one the most powerful voices of the generation of artists born in the 1980s.
 His artistic research focuses on contemporary society and on how it is represented and mediated by digital interaction, often with the aim of exposing the control mechanisms.
 In his videos, feature films, sculptures, and technologically complex installations, Beloufa plays on the viewer’s sensory experience, inviting them to reappraise their own beliefs and stereotypes.
 He addresses present-day issues that range from power relationships to digital surveillance, to data collection and nationalistic ideologies, to identity and a post-colonial understanding of the world.

-Resembling the scenario of an “amusement park”, “Digital Mourning” embraces a large selection of works, including the artist’s most relevant installations and walk-through sculptures.
+Resembling the scenario of an “amusement” park, the space embraces a large selection of works, including the artist’s most relevant installations and walk-through sculptures.
 However, mimicking the current state of affairs, it is forbidden to use the “attractions” and the exhibition appears to come alive only through a series of narrative voices.
-In presenting the works and explaining the viewers what to see in each area, the “hosts” marked by different symbols and colors, compete for visitor’s attention offering a unique experience of the entire show.
+In presenting the works and explaining the viewers what to see in each area, the narrators introduce and discuss different positions, from utopian aspirations to the opinions of the youngest generation.

 On the occasion of the exhibition “Digital Mourning” the artist has also adapted the 2020 Screen Talk project.
 The project can also be accessed on an interactive online page built as a work of art of which the exhibition presents a version that can be activated by the viewer.
 Similarly to online videogames, it is possible to play on the website.
 The user is guided by a non-linear series of events generated each time by answering the quiz questions.
 This unlocks further levels and gives access to the different episodes of the Screen Talk mini-series.